 Product Backlog View

-In the Product Backlog View you can prioritize epics, stories etc. and order these in releases and sprints.
+In the Product Backlog View you can prioritize epics, stories etc. and order these in releases and depending on whether enabled on the Circle, also sprints, kanban lanes or preplanned lanes.
 Unplanned items can be dragged in from the left pane.

 Kanban is a lean method to manage and improve work across human systems.
 This approach aims to manage work by balancing demands with available capacity, and by improving the handling of system-level bottlenecks.

-A Kanban lane can be created here and will appear right below the last Release lane.
+A Kanban lane can be created here following the same way of creating Releases right above, and will appear right below the last Release lane.
+Items can then be planned to the lane by dragging them from the left pane or from the other containers.
 See Kanban lane for more details.

 Indirectly Planned Cards